cube-js/cube/docs/Schema/cube.md

 `FILTER_PARAMS` allows you to use filter values during SQL generation.
 You can add it for any valid SQL expression as in the case of dimensions.

-It has the following structure—
+It has the following structure:

 ```javascript
 FILTER_PARAMS.<CUBE_NAME>.<FILTER_NAME>.filter(expression)